|MEETING PLACE:||Vancouver’s Airport South regional airfield (Terminal TBD)|

 ☐ Payments: Final payment is due in our office 90 days prior to your trip (refer to your invoice for final payment date).
 Please let us know if you would like us to automatically charge your credit card on file when final payment is due.

 Meeting Place & Time

-The details of our roundtrip flight from Vancouver to Williams Lake Airport will be confirmed closer to the trip date.
-It’s likely the departure time will be as early as 8:00 AM and no later than 12:00 noon and will depart from Airport South, near the Vancouver International Airport.
+The details of our flight from Vancouver to the airstrip at Chilko Lake will be confirmed closer to the trip date.
+It’s likely the departure time will be as early as 8:00 AM and no later than 12:00 PM and will depart from Airport South, near the Vancouver’s regional airfield.
 This is not the main Vancouver International Airport.
 Any taxi can take you to Airport South from the main airport (a 10-15 minute drive) or from your hotel.
 For those driving, there is long-term parking available for a daily charge.

-Check-in begins one hour before our scenic flight to Williams Lake Airport, about a one hour flight.
-You will not be met by an OARS guide in Vancouver; instead, you’ll meet one of our guides upon arrival to Williams Lake.
-We’ll have lunch in Williams Lake then transfer by vehicle to our riverside camp, a 4-hour drive*.
+Check-in begins one hour before our scenic flight to Chilko Lake, about a one hour flight.
+You will not be met by an OARS guide in Vancouver, but instead upon arrival to Chilko Lake.

 If you are going to be late for our flight, please call us as soon as possible (800-346-6277) to see if we can hold the plane.
 This may not be possible and participants missing our flight will be responsible for their own airfare and expenses to Chilko Lake.

 We recommend that you arrive in Vancouver the day before your trip begins.
 You’ll feel more rested if you’ve arrived the night before and you won’t have to worry about arriving in time for your flight to Chilko Lake.